CharlesDowling/audio-api-oogabooga/README.md

 # audio-api-oogabooga

+## Summary
-An voice interface for use with Oogabooga's text-generation-webui
+An voice interface for use with Oogabooga's text-generation-webui.

+## Requirements